TheRandomLabs/RandomPatches/README.md

 ### Player speed limits

-In vanilla Minecraft, the player speed limits are hardcoded, and are set to values that are often not high enough in certain cases.
+In vanilla Minecraft, the player speed limits are hardcoded, and set to values that are often not high enough in certain cases.
 As a result, rubber banding occurs, and `[Player] moved too quickly!` is spammed in the log.
-To prevent this, RandomPatches changes the following player speed limits from 100.0 to a higher value by default:
+To prevent this, RandomPatches changes the following player speed limits to a higher value by default:

 * Default maximum player speed
 * Maximum player elytra speed